-We’re a small but growing organisation.
-The strongest trait that our organisation needs to achieve success is self-motivated people.
+We’re a small but growing organization.
+The strongest trait that our organization needs to achieve success is self-motivated people.
 Arguably the two most important drivers of this are a) a passion for what you do and b) the ability to genuinely enjoy your work and embrace it as a positive aspect of your life.
 In the long term, the only thing that can consistently deliver both a) and b) are a process of continued challenge and learning.
 Why do we enjoy games (sports, video games, board games, you name it…)? – We enjoy them because they’re challenging, and as we learn and improve, we apply that knowledge to move continuously forward – our reward is progress – and that progress gives a sense of pleasure.
 We applied exactly the same principle in devising our first Organisational Value.

 How do we bring it to life?

 We encourage and fully allow people to discover and work with the tools and technologies they want to learn.
-We empower them to implement the processes or techniques they wish to try, and research new ways of doing things.
+Empower them to implement the processes or techniques they wish to try, and research new ways of doing things.
 We allow them to change their minds and we never rebuke ‘failure’.

 Value 2: Improve continuously